Best Express Entry Guide for Indian IT Professionals in 2026

 Problem 2: The Reference Letter Bottleneck

 TCS, Infosys, Wipro, HCL, and Tech Mahindra have standardized HR policies that produce Experience Certificates with four data points: name, employee ID, dates, and designation.
 IRCC requires detailed duties, weekly hours, salary, and supervisor contact information.
-The gap between what Indian IT companies provide and what IRCC requires has caused more application rejections than any other single factor for Indian tech workers.
+The gap between what Indian IT companies provide and what IRCC requires can cause applications to be rejected for insufficient evidence of skilled work.

 The right guide includes the complete Alternative Evidence Package: colleague reference letter on plain paper (not company letterhead), verifiable credentials of the letter writer, the financial audit trail using Form 16 and salary slips, and the Letter of Explanation format.
-It also covers the NOC code mapping for Indian IT job titles — because a "Project Lead" who codes 90% of the time is NOC 21232, not NOC 20012.
+It also covers NOC mapping for Indian IT job titles — coding work may fit NOC 21232 or 21231, technical information-systems or project work may fit NOC 21222, and managerial computer-and-information-systems work may fit NOC 20012, depending on the actual duties.

 Problem 3: CRS Score Gap